"We are programmed to receive.

 - One of the later miracles attributed to St. Nicholas has him raising to life three boys/young men who were killed and placed in a pickling barrel by an innkeeper during a famine.

-- In Avernum, there's a house on an island in the middle of nowhere.
+- There's a house on an island in the middle of nowhere.
 When the party gets in, they are served food by invisible servants, and have beds prepared.
 If they agree to such treatment, rather than violently wreck the place on first sight, they wake up groggy and weak, for they only consumed illusions of food - to fight a horde of hungry spirit creatures.

-- Also in Avernum 3: exploring further east than the quests provide any need to will bring your party to an isolated town that appears unpopulated and undisturbed, except for a sickly odor, difficult to identify.
+- In Avernum 3: exploring further east than the quests provide any need to will bring your party to an isolated town that appears unpopulated and undisturbed, except for a sickly odor, difficult to identify.
 A single inhabitant welcomes you to his Inn.
-If Genre Savvy doesn't clue you why it's a bad idea to drink the wine or sleep in the beds, Save Scumming will teach you.

 - Breath of Fire II has the Wildcat Cafe, in which you are politely instructed to discard your equipment, pick up your utensils and season yourself liberally, culminating in a fight with the chef after a trip across a hot grill.
 Partly subverted in that the Wildcat Cafe is happy to serve patrons who are strong enough to fight their way in.
 They serve everybody else, too...